 Solana is quickly emerging as one of the smart contract capable platforms forming a strong base layer for decentralized finance (DeFi) products.
 Various projects building on its infrastructure have jumped into the spotlight due to well funded hackathon competitions.
 Along with new assets such as RAY or COPE token garnering a lot of community support and holders at a parabolic rate.
 Here we will provide a quick introduction to the Solana ecosystem.
 With an aim of learning how to start Yield Farming on Solana.
 Along with how to buy SOL tokens, the best steps for moving assets from Ethereum or Binance Smart Chain to Solana.

 The good news is that despite being a very new ecosystem that doesn’t offer the existing tooling of EVM chains (such as being compatible with MetaMask), onboarding is not that hard for new users.
-Mostly because the network is backed by Alameda Research and FTX Exchange.
 Of course, we should expect some bumps along the way as early adopters.
 That’s just part of the game of chasing down the lucrative yields or airdrops in new DeFi ecosystems.

 What is Solana?